 It is the supervisor’s responsibility to determine coverage for the person’s absence.
 A supervisor cannot require an eligible employee requesting leave under this policy to search for or find another person to cover their absence.

-While emergency situations may occur, it is expected that an employee call in before the start of their regularly scheduled start time (beginning of shift) or as soon as practical.
+While emergency situations may occur, it is expected that an employee calls in before the start of their regularly scheduled start time (beginning of shift) or as soon as practical.

 If an employee needs to use leave for purposes covered under this policy while they are utilizing vacation leave, they may request to substitute their vacation leave with sick and safe leave.
 The employee will need to submit appropriate documentation as outlined in this policy.